nsaunders/writing/posts/function-aschild-intro/index.md

 future as the TypeScript team improves type checking for prop spreads.

-Selecting the right approach really comes down to "convenience" versus "correctness".
+Selecting the right approach really comes down to "convenience" versus _correctness_.
 If you've made it this far, I know you'll choose wisely.

 Thanks for reading, and happy coding!